Hello, you are using a very old browser that's not supported.

-In the first phase of the project, more than 440,000 students currently taking part in the College Board Opportunity Scholarship program are being offered free personalized FAFSA assistance through a new SMS chatbot named Penny.
+In the first phase of the project, more than 440,000 students currently taking part in the College Board Opportunity Scholarship program are being offered free personalized FAFSA assistance through a new SMS chatbot.
 Rigorous research has found that personalized FAFSA assistance dramatically increases college enrollment and persistence, but the field has struggled to provide such assistance at scale.

-High school seniors can sign up for FAFSA assistance from Penny by registering for the College Board Opportunity Scholarship program at cb.org/opportunity and opting into it from their account.
+High school seniors can sign up for FAFSA assistance from the chatbot by registering for the College Board Opportunity Scholarship program at cb.org/opportunity and opting into it from their account.